auzuma/.github/profile/README.md

 </div>

 We are **Auzuma Technologies**, a new ambitious tech startup pioneering the future of **transformative tech**.
 Our mission is simple yet bold: to **use technology to positively and effectively make our world a better place**.
-AI is our initial focus right now, meaning most of our early innovations will come from our **AI division, A0**.
+AI is our initial focus right now, meaning most of our early innovations will come from our **AI research lab, A0**.
 We're already developing an AI safety, ethics, trust, and accuracy checker called **SafetyLens**.
 We're gearing up to launch our first version, *SafetyLens 1.0*, as an open-source project around mid-April — please [get ready to explore and contribute by following us on GitHub](https://github.com/auzuma)!

 But Auzuma is **more than just AI**—we’re also exploring **software, hardware, and beyond.**